ToxicShado/PRMIS-Project/README.md

 -    Uses **UDP for communication with the Server**.
 -    **Automatically starts**, connects to the **Server**, and **retrieves system state**.
 -    **Provides real-time process tracking**.
+-    **Automatically closes** if the Server is closed to prevent unwanted errors.

 ----------
 ### **🖥️ Client Component**